-Our audit will be performed in accordance with U.S. generally accepted auditing standards, Government Auditing Standards, and OMB Circular A-133.
+Our audit will be performed in accordance with U.S. generally accepted auditing standards, Government Auditing Standards, and 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 To the Financial and Administrative Committee Lake County

-December 15, 2014 Page 3
+December 8, 2016 Page 3

 We will not express an opinion on the effectiveness of internal control over financial reporting or compliance with laws, regulations, and provisions of contracts or grant programs.
-For audits done in accordance with Government Auditing Standards and OMB Circular A-133, our report will include a paragraph that states that the purpose of the report is solely to describe (a) the scope of testing of internal control over financial reporting and compliance and the result of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance, (b) the scope of testing internal control over compliance for major programs and major program compliance and the result of that testing and to provide an opinion on compliance but not to provide an opinion on the effectiveness of internal control over compliance and, (c) that the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over financial reporting and compliance and OMB Circular A-133 in considering internal control over compliance and major program compliance.
+For audits done in accordance with Government Auditing Standards and the Uniform Guidance, our report will include a paragraph that states that the purpose of the report is solely to describe (a) the scope of testing of internal control over financial reporting and compliance and the result of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance, (b) the scope of testing internal control over compliance for major programs and major program compliance and the result of that testing and to provide an opinion on compliance but not to provide an opinion on the effectiveness of internal control over compliance and, (c) that the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over financial reporting and compliance.
 The paragraph will also state that the report is not suitable for any other purpose.

 - f.
 The concept of materiality recognizes that some matters, either individually or in the aggregate, are important for reporting material noncompliance while other matters are not important.
 In performing the audit, we are concerned with matters that, either individually or in the aggregate, could be material to the entity's federal awards.
 Our responsibility is to plan and perform the audit to obtain reasonable assurance that material noncompliance, whether caused by error or fraud, is detected. - g.
-In connection with our audit, we intend to place reliance on the audit of the financial statements of the Lake County Forest Preserve District, a discretely presented component unit of Lake County, as of June 30, 2014 and for the year then ended completed by McGladrey, LLP.
+Your financial statements contain components, as defined by auditing standards generally accepted in the United States of America, which we also audit. - h.
+In connection with our audit, we intend to place reliance on the audit of the financial statements of the Lake County Forest Preserve District, a discretely presented component unit of Lake County, as of June 30, 2016 and for the year then ended completed by McGladrey, LLP.
 All necessary conditions have been met to allow us to make reference to the component auditors.